 For the guy who likes to recline

 There’s a reason people are always joking about dads loving recliners—most of them actually do.
 If yours doesn’t have one yet, you can’t go wrong getting him this mid-century modern leather chair.
-There are 17 fabric and color options to choose from, though the above nut leather is the only one guaranteed to arrive by Christmas.
+There are 17 fabric and color options to choose from, though the above nut leather is our favorite.

 60. Knock Knock ‘What I Love About Grandpa’ Fill in the Love Journal